eschweitzer78/gps-design-systems-lwc/README.md

 1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000IIv4AAG" title="sfGpsDsAuNsw">this link</a> to install the sfGpsDsAuNsw unlocked package in your org.

 1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000IIufAAG" title="sfGpsDsAuNswS">this link</a> to install the sfGpsDsAuNswS unlocked package in your org.

+## Installing the production version using Unlocked Packages

+Kindly note that the packages might be the same as for non-production orgs (see above) if the latest successful build has alreay been promoted for production.

+1. Log in to your org

+1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000IIw7AAG">this link</a> to install the sfGpsDs unlocked package in your production org.

+1. The sfGpsDsAuNsw unlocked package is not yet available for installation in your production org.

+1. The sfGpsDsAuNswS unlocked package in not yet available for installation in your production org.